-Do you absolutely have to directly use your degree for it to be worth it?
-Not at all.
+Do you have to directly use your college degree for college to be worth it?

 This is something that I’ve been thinking about.
 I showed some serious school spirit this weekend.
 I attended an alumni event for a few hours where I drank free coffee and met a few interesting people.
-I didn’t get much out of it to be honest.
-But hey, at least I could say that I went.
-That counts for something, right?

 “Are you working in your field?”

 That’s what my new friend Ryan asked me.
-I told him that I wasn’t.
+I confessed that I wasn’t.
 It turns out that he also wasn’t working in his field.
 Ryan is very ambitious and is working on all sorts of exciting projects.
 I for some reason get really excited when I meet someone that’s not afraid to try something new.
 I’ve always done my own thing.
 I have a feel that you may want to do your own thing.

 Why am I not currently using my degree?